auchri/docker-nginx-matomo/README.md

 `docker run -d --link my-database-host:database --name piwik auchri/docker-nginx-piwik`

+After that, you can access piwik on port 80.

 ## Installation

 At the first time you access piwik, you have to enter the database credentials and create an admin user.